josephHelfenbein/NeuroPBR/dataset/README.md

 - roughness
 - normal

 The script normalizes names and optionally flattens output.
-By default it writes per-material folders with fixed PNG filenames:
+By default it writes per-material folders with fixed PNG filenames, resized to 1024x1024:

 - `albedo.png`
 - `metallic.png`